 STEP 12: GETTING TO THE BOTTOM LINE

 It is only natural that a client wants to discuss the bottom-line value of the case before Mediation starts.
 Starting Mediations with bottom-line strategies sets the groundwork for unrealistic expectations.
 To make progress for a resolution unrealistic expectations need to be set aside.

-Learning Opportunity – Mediating is negotiating but also a learning opportunity.
+Learning Opportunity – Mediating practice area is negotiating but also a learning opportunity.
 The case evaluation may change with incoming information from the other side.
 The mediator will give opinions on position weaknesses and strengths.
 All case information will be taken into consideration when working towards case settlement.
-The parties need to remember and understand that the case evaluation only happens when the Mediation ends.
+The parties need to make sure and understand that the case evaluation only happens when the Mediation joint session ends.